fatcookies/Titan-Assembler/README.md

-Titan Assembler
+Titan Assemler
 ==============
 Java Desktop
 ------------
 ### Usage:
-    java Assembler InputFile StartAddress OutputWidth
+    java Assembler InputFile OutputFile StartAddress OutputWidth
-* InputFile: The file to be assembled, can be any extension
+* InputFile: The file to be assembled, can be any extension.
+* OuputFile: Dumps the assembled bytes as hexadecimal to this file.
 * StartAddress: The address at which the assmebler starts "counting" from.
-* OutputWidth: The number of bytes printed on a line
+* OutputWidth: The number of bytes printed on a line.

 ### Example Usage
-    >java Assembler monitor.txt 0 16
+    >java Assembler monitor.txt mointor.hex 0 16
     Program starts at BEGIN Address: 002E

     0000   00 01 02 03 04 05 06 07 08 09 00 00 00 00 00 00